Component-Wise Markov Chain Monte Carlo: Uniform and Geometric Ergodicity under Mixing and Composition: Convergence Rates Under Component-Wise Updates

+It is clear that many component-wise Markov chains will not be uniformly ergodic.
+For example, it is well known that Metropolis random walks on $\mathbb{R}$ are not uniformly ergodic (\cite{mengtwee1996}).
+Hence, when using such chains as the building blocks of a component-wise algorithm one does not expect to produce a uniformly ergodic Markov chain.
+On the other hand, \citet{mengtwee1996} did show that the full-dimensional Metropolis--Hastings independence sampler can be uniformly ergodic.
+We now turn our attention to the component-wise algorithm where each component-wise update is a Me\-tropolis--Hastings algorithm with state-independent proposals.
+In this case, the composition sampler, $P_{\mathrm{CIS}}$, the random sequence sampler, $P_{\mathrm{RQIS}}$, and the random scan sampler, $P_{\mathrm{RSIS}}$, are all \textit{component-wise independence samplers} (CWIS).

-We are interested in establishing conditions under which the CWIS is uniformly ergodic.
-Clearly the conditions of Theorem \ref{thm:composition} may be difficult to verify in practical applications.
-Further, as a CWIS update will likely be some combination of accepted and rejected component-wise proposals, the CWIS is not truly an independence sampler at all, and thus the results from \citet{meng:twee:1996} are not directly applicable.
-It is tempting to think that extending their work to component-wise updates will be straightforward.
-If we let $p(x) = \prod_{i=1}^d p_i(x_i)$, a density on $\mathsf{X}$, is the existence of $\epsilon > 0$ such that $p(x) \geq \epsilon \pi(x)$ a sufficient condition for uniform ergodicity of CWIS?
-It is not at all clear that it is.
-Attempts to generalize \pcite{meng:twee:1996} argument break down with the proliferation of cases to consider.
-In Theorem \ref{thm:Prop1} we give a pair of conditions that together are sufficient for uniform ergodicity of CWIS.
+We are interested in establishing conditions under which the CWIS are uniformly ergodic.
+By Theorem~\ref{thmsimplemixing} it is sufficient to consider CIS.
+Note that since a typical $P_{\mathrm{CIS}}$ update will be some combination of accepted and rejected component-wise proposals, the $P_{\mathrm{CIS}}$ is not truly an independence sampler at all and, thus, the results of \citet{mengtwee1996} are not applicable.
+It is, however, tempting to think that extending Mengersen and Tweedie's (\citeyear{mengtwee1996}) work on MHIS to $P_{\mathrm{CIS}}$ will be straightforward.
+Let $p_i(\cdot)$, a density on $\mathsf{X}_i$, denote the state-independent proposal density for the $i$th update, $i = 1,\ldots, d$.
+If we let $p(x) = \prod_{i=1}^d p_i(x_i)$, a density on $\mathsf{X}$, is the existence of $\epsilon> 0$ such that $p(x) \geq\epsilon\pi(x) $ a sufficient condition for uniform ergodicity of $P_{\mathrm{CIS}}$?
+If we attempt to directly generalize Mengersen and Tweedie's (\citeyear{mengtwee1996}) argument, we are faced with $2^{d}$ cases to consider and, hence, this approach is fruitless.
+However, with a different approach we are able to give a pair of conditions that together are sufficient for uniform ergodicity of the CWIS.